ThundeRatz/backtracer/README.md

 ---

+## Authentication

+Authentication is made via an API Key provided by the `x-api-key` header, this API key must be set in the Rocket.toml file.

+---

-As stated, this is in very early stages, there's no authentication and only a few endpoints, this README will be updated when more features are added
+As stated, this is in very early stages, there's only a few endpoints, this README will be updated when more features are added

 ---